Wacom-Developer/sdk-for-signature-ios/README.md

 In Place Signing
 ----------------

-If you wish to customise the capture window, the signature SDK has support for 'in place signing'.
+If you wish to customise the capture window, the SDK has support for 'in place signing'.
 This supplies a transparent UIView derived SigningView class that allows signature data to be collected.
 The current signature data rendered within the SigningView class can be retrieved by calling the 'currentSignatureData' method on the SigningView, e.g.: